devtlv/Python-S19/Notebooks/Front End/Bootstrap.md

 - Horizontal, `form-horizontal` class
 - Inline, `form-inline` class

-To build a form with bootstrap, each label/input couple in the form should be in a `<div class="form-group">` container, and add `form-control` class to all textual input.
+To build a vertical form with bootstrap:

+1) Put each label/input couple in a `<div class="form-group">` container

+2) Add the`form-control` class to all textual input.

-> If you're building an horizontal form, you need to add `form-label` to all the form labels.
+To build an horizontal form, you need to use bootstrap grid system:

+1) Add `control-label` class to the labels.

+2) Add the size of the label in the class with a `col` class.

+3) Put the input into a div and add a `col` class to this div to size it.